 You may also purchase individual courses from providers.
 This would come in handy if you were to take a few continuing education courses offered by a local organization but need to fill in the gaps for your renewal.
 These single courses generally cost $20 - $30 + state reporting fees.

 How Long Does It Take To Complete CE Courses?

 There are a few variables that will affect the amount of time it will take to complete your continuing education:

 - Number of credit hours required by your state

 - Online or in-person classes

 - Your testing ability

 Another interesting feature of most online CE courses is that the providers place a timer inside the courses to ensure you don’t speed through just to get it done quickly.
-In most cases, there will be a video or reading that needs to be completed, so if you are actually trying to take in the information at your normal pace chances are that you won’t notice this timer.
+In most cases, there will be a video or reading that needs to be completed for each section, so if you are actually trying to take in the information at your normal pace, chances are that you won’t notice this timer.